Does $700 Credit Limit Make it Worth It?

 No more than 2 hard inquiries during last 6 months - Milestone does not want to see too many hard inquiries on your credit report.
 Max is 2 for the last 6 months.
 So please do not apply for this card if you have just been on an app spree.

-Preferably 2 tradelines - This is not a hard and fast rule.
-For example, many folks who have just been discharged from their bankruptcy (especially chapter 7 bankruptcy) have gotten Milestone as their first rebuilder credit cards.
-But you should ideally have one or two tradelines on your credit report when you apply.
 Have Driver's License and Utility Bills Handy - When you apply for Milestone or any credit card for that matter, you might be asked for documents to verify your identity and address.
 Having a picture of your DL and utility bills in your computer harddrive and/or mobile phone will come in handy should you be asked for these.

 Analysis of Milestone Mastercard $700